-The following is a list of some terms that you may come across while working with video and audio.
+Here's a list of some terms that you may come across while working with video and audio.
 You won't need to know all of these to use Movavi software, but if you want to learn more about the specifics of media file processing, you can start here.